VEXAS syndrome: Treatment

 VEXAS syndrome becomes more severe over time and carries a high mortality rate.
 Symptoms can be managed with high-dose corticosteroid therapy, but this can cause serious adverse effects, and symptoms typically recur after the dosage is lowered.
 For this reason, a variety of alternative treatments were under investigation as of 2021.
-The molecular mechanism of VEXAS is currently unknown.

-History and discovery
+More recent reviews describe VEXAS as a disease at the intersection of clonal hematopoiesis, bone marrow failure, and innate immune dysregulation.
+Somatic UBA1 mutations impair ubiquitination and protein homeostasis, leading to endoplasmic reticulum stress and activation of inflammatory pathways.
+Treatment remains challenging: glucocorticoids often control inflammation but are frequently difficult to taper, while steroid-sparing approaches such as interleukin-1 blockade, interleukin-6 inhibition, Janus kinase inhibitors, and hypomethylating agents have been reported with variable responses.
+Allogeneic hematopoietic stem cell transplantation is considered the only potentially curative treatment, although patient selection and transplant-related risk remain important limitations.

+Discovery

 The syndrome was identified by a multidisciplinary team of clinicians and scientists led by David B. Beck, Peter Grayson, and Daniel L. Kastner.
 The supplemental section of the journal article of the discovery elucidates that the initial discovery of the mutation was made by Daron Ross in the first 2 patients identified.
 It was first reported in The New England Journal of Medicine in October 2020 where Beck et al wrote: "Using a genotype-driven approach, we identified a disorder that connects seemingly unrelated adult-onset inflammatory syndromes".

 An editorial in the same issue describes the work as a "fascinating discovery" which "is of immediate importance to rheumatologists and has far-reaching consequences of general clinical interest.
 It builds on previous findings suggesting that postzygotic somatic mutation may be a more frequent cause of human disease than previously recognized".
 In 2022, the American Society of Hematology deemed the discovery of VEXAS the "year's best advancement in hematology-related diagnoses", and that researching VEXAS would potentially improve the classification of hematologic (blood-based) and adult-onset recurrent autoimmune diseases such as relapsing polychondritis.